AdityaGudimella/foundations_for_deep_learning/README.md

 11. The loss surface of deep and wide neural networks(Q. Nguyen 2017)
 12. A Differential Equation for Modeling Nesterov’s Accelerated Gradient Method(W. Su 2016.
 Journal of Machine Learning Research.)
 13. The Physical Systems behind Optimization (L. Yang et al. 2017.)
 14. Simple Explanation of the No-Free-Lunch Theorem and Its Implications (Y. Ho.
 2002.
-JOURNAL OF OPTIMIZATION THEORY AND APPLICATIONS.)
+Journal of optimization theory and applications.)
 15. Adam: A method for Stochastic Optimization (D. Kingma 2015.
-ICLR. )
+ICLR.)

 ## Information Theory papers:
 1. Shannon Information and Kolmogorov Complexity (Grunwald 2010)